wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 {lang="python",linenos=off}
 	'DIRS': ['<workspace>/tango_with_django_project/templates']

 Note that you are *required to use absolute paths* to locate the `templates` directory.
 If you are collaborating with team members or working on different computers, then this will become a problem.
 You'll have different usernames and different drive structures, meaning the paths to the `<workspace>` directory will be different.
-One solution would be to the path for each different configuration, for example:
+One solution would be to add the path for each different configuration.
+For example:

 {lang="python",linenos=off}
 	'DIRS': [ '/Users/leifos/templates',